Close

 Dogs enrich our lives as beloved family members, and as pet owners, it’s important to understand how their health can impact our household.
 A common concern is whether people can get worms from dogs.
 The reality is that certain parasitic infections can spread between pets and people.
 Though serious complications are uncommon, some infections, like cryptosporidiosis, require attention and proper prevention.

 Protecting your family starts with understanding these risks.
 When intestinal parasites such as hookworms make contact with the skin, they can cause uncomfortable symptoms like red, itchy tracks on the body.
 If left untreated, these parasites may lead to more significant health concerns.
 By recognizing the risks and taking preventative steps, you can protect both your human and furry family members.
-For reliable guidance on pet health and parasite prevention, visit PetHealthMD, a trusted resource for pet owners.
-Always consult your veterinarian for advice on deworming and parasite prevention to ensure your pet’s health and your family’s safety.
+For reliable guidance on parasite prevention, explore Dog Parasite Prevention at PetMeds.
+Always consult your veterinarian for advice on deworming and parasite prevention.

 Types of worms that can affect humans

-- Roundworms: The most common type of worm that can spread from dogs to humans.
+Roundworms: The most common type of worm that can spread from dogs to humans.
 Children under 20 are especially vulnerable.
 These worms spread when people touch contaminated soil or accidentally swallow tiny eggs.
 In rare cases, roundworm larvae can affect the eyes, impacting around 700 people annually.
-Early detection and treatment help prevent long-term health problems.

-- Hookworms: These tiny worms can enter the body through skin contact, often causing an itchy rash.
-This usually happens in areas where pets relieve themselves, making it essential to clean up after your dog promptly.
+Hookworms: These tiny worms can enter the body through skin contact, often causing an itchy rash.
+This usually happens in areas where pets relieve themselves.
 Wearing shoes outdoors and maintaining a clean yard significantly reduces the risk.
-In some cases, hookworm infections can lead to anemia, so watching for symptoms is important.

-- Tapeworms: These worms are linked to fleas and spread when a person accidentally swallows an infected flea, often through contact with pets.
-Households with both dogs and small children should be especially careful.
-A tapeworm infection might not show immediate symptoms but can lead to digestive issues over time.
-Flea prevention and proper hygiene play an important role in reducing the risk of parasite transmission.
-Consult your veterinarian for guidance on the best prevention plan for your family’s specific needs.
+Tapeworms: These worms are linked to fleas and spread when a person accidentally swallows an infected flea.
+Flea prevention and proper hygiene play an important role in reducing the risk of transmission.
+Learn more about options for flea control in the Dog Flea & Tick Category.

 Symptoms of worms in humans

-Dogs bring endless joy to our lives, but being aware of potential symptoms of worm transmission can help protect everyone in your household.
-While transmission from well-cared-for pets is uncommon, knowing the warning signs ensures prompt care when needed.
+Dogs bring joy to our lives, but being aware of potential symptoms of worm transmission can help protect everyone in your household.

 Internal Symptoms: